 To address this challenge, OHCD spearheaded a strong coalition of support to pass bill A7911B / S5773A, which was championed by Assemblywoman Nily Rozic of Queens and Senator Diane Savino of Staten Island and signed into law by Governor Andrew Cuomo on October 23, 2013.
 Starting December 22, 2013, the law allows public agencies greater access to the dates, wages, places, and industries of employment for individuals.

-Read this two-page fact sheet about the new law, what it does, and why it matters
+Read a two-page fact sheet about the new law, what it does, and why it matters

 See milestone dates, votes, and text of A7911